 - Do you want the adoptive family to be active in the community?
 In the military?

 All of the above can be important categories to consider when choosing an adoptive family.
 This can be helpful in narrowing down prospective adoptive families, especially when you’re feeling overwhelmed.
-Your dedicated FIA adoption team can help you navigate this information and narrow down what is important to you in an adoptive family.
+Your dedicated Friends in Adoption team can help you navigate this information and narrow down what is important to you in an adoptive family.

-Your FIA adoption specialist can help narrow down your options for adoptive families.
+Your Friends in Adoption specialist can help narrow down your options for adoptive families.
 They will take the traits and qualities you are looking for, and find families that fit those criteria.
 It can limit the feeling of being overwhelmed by too many profiles.

 An adoptive family profile typically includes a few pieces of information including: